 Supplements and safety

-It's important for all athletes to understand that although programmes such as Informed Sport decrease the likelihood of contamination with banned substances, it doesn't provide a 100% guarantee, and that the risk of what they consume is their responsibility.
+It's important for all athletes to understand that although programmes such as Informed Sport decrease the likelihood of contamination with banned substances, they don't provide a 100% guarantee and that the risk of what they consume is their responsibility.

-Everyone has the right to complete in clean sport and all British Cycling members are bound by the UK Anti Doping Rules.
-You can find further information about managing supplements risks in British Cycling's guidance here.
+Everyone has the right to compete in clean sport, and all British Cycling members are bound by the UK Anti-Doping Rules.
+You can find further information about managing supplement risks in British Cycling's guidance here.